Week

 With

-Bake about 40 minutes or until soft.
+minutes or until soft.
 Set aside to cool.
-Peel eggplant and cut
+Peel

 Place

-Drain excess liquid and spoon mixture into a bowl.
-Garnish with Italian parsley.
+excess liquid and spoon mixture into a bowl.
+Garnish

 Makes